tin-nguyen-31k17/Street-Line-Detection-using-STM32H7-and-OV7670/Readme.md

 Here are the steps that we follow to implement this project:

-1. Connect the OV7670 camera module to the STM32F1 microcontroller.
-We will use the appropriate cables and connectors to do this.
-The OV7670 camera module will typically have a ribbon cable with a connector that can be plugged into a header on the STM32F1 board.

-2. Configure the STM32F1 microcontroller to communicate with the OV7670 camera module.
-We will need to configure the appropriate pins on the STM32F1 microcontroller as inputs or outputs, and set up the necessary clock and power connections.
+1. Set up the STM32F722ZET microcontroller and connect it to the OV7670 camera using the appropriate connector cables.
+2. Configure the OV7670 camera to output data in a format that can be processed by the STM32F722ZET, such as raw image data or compressed video data.

-3. Write code to initialize the OV7670 camera module and configure it to capture images.
-We will need to use the appropriate library functions and registers to do this.
+3. Use the STM32F722ZET to control the OV7670 camera and capture images or video frames.

-4. Write code to process the captured images and detect the street lines.
-This will involve applying image processing techniques such as edge detection or line detection to the captured images.
+4. Use image processing techniques to analyze the captured data and detect the street lines.
+You can use functions provided by the STM32F722ZET's hardware acceleration engines, such as the Chrom-ART Accelerator or the DMA2D controller, to speed up the processing.

-5. Test our code and debug any issues that we encounter.
-We will make sure that the STM32F1 microcontroller and OV7670 camera module are functioning correctly and that the street line detection algorithm is working as expected.

-6. Integrate our code into our project as needed.
-We may need to modify the code to fit our specific project requirements or to interface with other hardware or software components in our project.
+5. Use the STM32F722ZET to interpret the results of the image processing and determine the location and orientation of the street lines.
+6. Use the STM32F722ZET to control the movement of a vehicle based on the detected street lines.

+# Considerations

+* Implementing street line detection using the STM32F722ZET and OV7670 camera will require a good understanding of image processing and computer vision, as well as programming skills in C or C++.
+* Consult the documentation for the OV7670 camera and the STM32F722ZET microcontroller to understand how to configure and control the hardware.
+* Test the system thoroughly to ensure reliable and accurate detection of the street lines.